RhysTyler112/Back-End-Development-Project/TESTING.md

 <summary>404 and 500 Error</summary>
 <br>
 Had to check the code manually for this one as checking via url would bring up IO Error: HTTP resource not retrievable.
 There are 2 errors showing due to it not liking the Django syntax for links.
 Otherwise all working correctly with no working issues.
-Both the same with only differnce the 404 or 500 number showing up.
+Both the same with only difference the 404 or 500 number showing up.
 <br>
 <img src="static/README/validation/404-checker.png">